Opinion | How far Republican presidents have fallen

 The Trump supporters’ march was a parade of anger and self-pity because the 45th president, to whom the marchers have given their allegiance, has lost.
 Defiance was on display.
 There were people, The Post reported, atop a U-Haul truck with a flag of a gun and the words “Come and take it.”

 Conversely, the 1953 gathering was a festive welcome to the nation’s 34th president, in a scene I have written about before.
-More than 750,000 spectators, 25,000 marchers, 75 bands, 59 floats, cowboys, members of the armed forces, a 280 mm cannon that was longer than the White House reviewing stand, horses and elephants, and blimps overhead.
+More than 750,000 spectators, 25,000 marchers, 75 bands, 59 floats, cowboys, members of the armed forces, a 280mm cannon that was longer than the White House reviewing stand, horses and elephants, and blimps overhead.

 How far we have fallen from the White House of my youth, the symbol of our nation, to the now-besieged Executive Mansion hidden away within a fortified zone surrounded by nearly two miles of fencing.